AbProgr/ds-and-algo/linked-list/README.md

 | delete    | O(n)  |

 - Lookup/insert/delete is O(n) in worst case scenarios i.e. when it has to loop till end to find the correct node to perform the action.
 - Prepend/append is O(1) as it has to just update the head/tail and just update next/prev pointer of one node.
+No loops are involved.

 ### Variations